A lone paddle boarder paddles the serene waters of the Merced River in Yosemite Valley.

 *Note: this exit point is “unofficial”, with a quick 10 foot scramble up the river bank to the road.
 Do so at your own risk, and be safe about it.

-To see some of the most bucolic parts of the valley from the water, we recommend launching further upriver at Stoneman Bridge (or the campsites).
-The scenery opens up further downriver, so starting at Sentinel Beach misses some of the more forested stretches.
+To see some of the most bucolic parts of the valley from the water, we recommend launching further upriver at Stoneman Bridge (or at the campsites).
+The scenery opens up further downriver, so starting further downriver at Sentinel Beach misses some of the more forested stretches.

-The 2 ½ hour Stoneman to Cathedral Beach/El Capitan Drive route is our personal favorite.
+The 2 ½ hour Stoneman to Cathedral Beach/El Capitan Drive route is our personal favorite itinerary.
 You get the full scope of the valley, from the shaded pines upriver to paddling in the shadow of El Capitan down by the exit point.

 Safety Notes

 • Current: Gentle (during the summer months when paddling is allowed).
 The river has just a few spots with a sharper bend that creates faster flowing water, but nothing that isn’t navigable.
-The majority of the route remains placid.
+The majority of the route remains placid during summer and fall.

 • Submerged Objects: As with any river, the Merced generally has some submerged logs and rocks along the route.
 The water is clear enough to anticipate and steer around them, but always stay aware of your surroundings.
 Many rocks can appear deep enough, but still catch an unsuspecting SUP fin.